KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

    * The backslash-escaping known from most programming languages has two disadvantages:
      * Typing the backslash feels strange for non-technical users.
      * You must escape all backslashes, so the escaping gets more complicated.
    * Doubling the double-quote characters on the other hand is well-known to most users from tools like Microsoft Excel.
-This escaping logic is also technically much easer to implement.
+This escaping format is also technically much easer to implement.
  * Escaping in plain-text has no benefits, it only decreases readability.
-Thus it was decided to distinguish plain strings (restricted set of characters, but suitable for the majority of names resp. values) and double-quoted strings which may include all the allowed characters where any double-quote character needs to be doubled.
+Thus it was decided to distinguish **plain strings** (restricted set of characters, suitable for the majority of names resp. values) from **double-quoted strings** which may include all the allowed characters with any double-quote character escaped by doubling it.
  * Control characters in strings are not allowed at all.
    * Most control characters will never appear anyway in audience definitions.
    * Tabulator is painful as it is an invisible character, sometimes hard to distinguish from a single space.